ricguti/note-taker/README.md

 ![Adding Note](./images/adding-note.png)

-Finaly, this is how your notes will be displayed in the home screen.
+Finally, this is how your notes will be displayed in the home screen.

 ![Display Notes](./images/display-notes.png)